core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 It is discouraged to use "NoSec" and any of its lowercase/uppercase combinations as name of a security group.
 Indications that endpoints can use the NoSec mode MUST NOT rely on setting up and advertising a pseudo security group with name "NoSec" or any of its lowercase/uppercase combinations.

 ### Group Creation and Membership ### {#sssec-group-creation}
 To create a CoAP group, a configuring entity defines an IP multicast address (or hostname) for the group and optionally a UDP port number in case it differs from the default CoAP port number 5683.
-Then, it configures one or more devices as listeners to that IP multicast address, with a CoAP endpoint listening on the group's associated UDP port.
+Then, it configures one or more devices as listeners to that IP multicast address, with a CoAP endpoint listening on the CoAP group's associated UDP port.
 These endpoints/devices are the group members.

 The configuring entity can be, for example, a local application with pre-configuration, a user, a software developer, a cloud service, or a local commissioning tool.
-Also, the devices sending CoAP requests to the group in the role of CoAP client need to be configured with the same information, even though they are not necessarily group members.
+Also, the devices sending CoAP requests to the CoAP group in the role of CoAP client need to be configured with the same information, even though they are not necessarily group members.
 One way to configure a client is to supply it with a group URI.

-The IETF does not define a mandatory protocol to accomplish CoAP group creation. {{RFC7390}} defined an experimental protocol for configuration of group membership for unsecured group communication, based on JSON-formatted configuration resources.
+The IETF does not define a mandatory protocol to accomplish CoAP group creation. {{RFC7390}} defined an experimental protocol for configuring memberships of CoAP groups for unsecured group communication, based on JSON-formatted configuration resources.
 However, using such experimental protocol is not a recommended approach.
 For IPv6 CoAP groups, common multicast address ranges that are used to configure group addresses from are ff1x::/16 and ff3x::/16.

 To create an application group, a configuring entity may configure a resource (name) or a set of resources on CoAP endpoints, such that a CoAP request sent to a group URI by a configured CoAP client will be processed by one or more CoAP servers that have the matching URI path configured.
 These servers are the members of the application group.

 To create a security group, a configuring entity defines an initial subset of the related security material.
-This comprises a set of group properties including the cryptographic algorithms and parameters used in the group, as well as additional information relevant throughout the group life-cycle, such as the security group name and description.
+This comprises a set of group properties including the cryptographic algorithms and parameters used in the security group, as well as additional information relevant throughout the group life-cycle, such as the security group name and description.
 This task MAY be entrusted to a dedicated administrator, that interacts with a Group Manager as defined in {{chap-oscore}}.
-After that, further security materials to protect group communications have to be generated, compatible with the specified group configuration.
+After that, further security materials to protect group communications have to be generated, compatible with the configuration specified for the security group.

 To participate in a security group, CoAP endpoints have to be configured with the group security material used to protect communications in the associated application/CoAP groups.
 The part of the process that involves secure distribution of group security material MAY use standardized communication with a Group Manager as defined in {{chap-oscore}}.